 To access the burn settings dialog, select CD / DVD / Blu-ray Burning Options from the Options menu, or click on the Options button in the Burn CDs window:

 Please note that Blu-ray discs are supported in only.

 Drive: selects your burner.
 There will normally be only one, unless perhaps you also have an external drive.

 Burning Engine can be used to select IMAPI if StarBurn fails for any reason.
 StarBurn is recommended for Audio CDs because it can burn CD-Text, whereas IMAPIv2.0 is better for data discs.
 IMAPIv1.0 has limited functionality and is not recommended.

 Media Size: can be used to specify the size of media you are using.
 Alternatively, insert blank media into your drive before you start dragging tracks across to the burn list.
 VinylStudio will then calculate the available space automatically.

-Write Speed allows you to reduce the write speed.
+Write Speed: allows you to reduce the write speed.
 This is normally unnecessary but with some burners, discs written at lower speeds can be played on a wider variety of players.

-Gap between tracks on audio CDs: this is normally 2 seconds but you might like to experimant with 'gapless' CD's if you are recording live albums.
+Gap between tracks on audio CDs: this is normally 2 seconds but you might like to experiment with 'gapless' CD's if you are recording live albums.
 Please note however that not all players can play such CDs reliably.

-File Format for Data Discs: select the file format (e.g. MP3) for files written to data discs.
+File Format for Data Discs:: select the file format (e.g. MP3) for files written to data discs.
 To change compression and encoding options, click on the File Options button.

-Include album and track information on audio CDs ('CD Text'): writing this information to audio CDs is normally safe enough but many CD players do not display it.
-For details on how to display these listings in Windows Media Player, click here.
+Include album and track information on audio CDs: writing this information to audio CDs is normally safe enough but many CD players do not display it.

 Include in Filenames on Data Discs: